How to Increase Cfm on Air Compressor

 An air compressor is a device that converts power (usually from an electric motor, gasoline engine, or diesel engine) into potential energy stored in pressurized air (i.e., compressed air).
 By one of several methods, an air compressor forces more and more air into a storage tank, increasing the pressure.
 When the desired pressure is reached, the air compressor shuts off and the tank stores the pressurized air until needed.

-See also How Big Air Compressor for Painting Car
+See also How Many Watts Does a Small Air Compressor Use

 The main types of Air Compressors are: -Reciprocating/Piston Air Compressors -Rotary Screw Air Compressors